bmaupin/civ-modding-tools/civilization-6/docs/database.md

 - `SourceValue` should match the rule set
 - `Static`: if set to 1, then the value will never change; for example, moving the city state slider will have no effect and the city state count will always show 0 in this case
+- `TargetId` should match a `ConfigurationId` in modinfo or setupparameters.xml

 In this example, checking the _No religion_ option unchecks the religious victory, and vice-versa: